Solve

 The US Model Datasets

 Everything about the model is stored in a single dataset.
-The dataset for the January 25, 2024, update of the model is called ZAUBASE with a password USBASE.
-(For the version with RS endogenous the dataset is ZBUBASE.)
-You will name and create your own dataset, using ZAUBASE as a starting point.
+The dataset for the October 31, 2024, update of the model is called ZAXBASE with a password USBASE.
+You will name and create your own dataset, using ZAXBASE as a starting point.
 Say you call your dataset NEW and give it the password of NEW.
-When you first start, NEW and ZAUBASE are exactly the same, and then NEW gets modified as you make changes (change exogenous variables, coefficients, etc.).
+When you first start, NEW and ZAXBASE are exactly the same, and then NEW gets modified as you make changes (change exogenous variables, coefficients, etc.).
 Once you are done making changes, you tell the program to solve the model.
 The program solves the model, and after this solution, the values of the endogenous variables in NEW are the predicted values.
-You can examine (i.e., write to the screen, print to a printer, or download to a file) the values in ZAUBASE and in any datasets you create.
+You can examine (i.e., write to the screen, print to a printer, or download to a file) the values in ZAXBASE and in any datasets you create.

 If you make changes to your dataset and do not ask the program to solve it (which you are allowed to do), the values of the endogenous variables in the dataset are not consistent with your changes because they are not the solution values.
 Make sure you remember whether your dataset has been solved.
 As a general rule, you might always solve your datasets immediately after you have made your changes.